 On November 9, 2018, the American Society of Hematology (ASH) endorsed these appropriate use criteria.

 The Oregon Health and Science University's (OHSU) Evidence-based Practice Center (EPC) conducted a systematic review of existing evidence that formed the basis of the V/Q Scan AUC Workgroup's recommendations for clinical use.
+This AUC addresses the CMS priority clinical area of suspected pulmonary embolism.

 To view the development process, please click the following link: SNMMI AUC Development Process.